ahoundetoungan/QuantilePeer/README.md

 Most of these functions are also classes that have `summary` and `print` methods.

 Throughout this section, I use simulated data.
 To begin, I first create a network matrix `G` and two exogenous variables, `X1` and `X2`.
+Importantly, I impose some isolated nodes for the identification of the structural model.
+Otherwise, only the reduced-form parameters can be identified.
 ```R
 library(QtNet)
 ngr  <- 50  # Number of subnets